igormsouza/zeus/README.md

 Some videos explaining the way to use and build the structue are comming...

+### What is Cronos?

+A quick way to generate a new structure of one Zeus project.

 ### Do you like?
 Following my last posts you can find my last updates about Zeus and others things.